ChrisChoi314/chrischoi314.github.io/_projects/mg_paper.md

 \mathcal{P}_h(\tau,k) = \frac{k^3}{\pi^2} \left|\bar{h}_k(\tau)\right|^2.
 $$

-This equation shows explicitly that the behavior of the mode function $\bar{h}_k$ encodes all the information about how the mass of the graviton affects the observed spectrum today.
+This equation shows explicitly that the behavior of the mode function $$\bar{h}_k$$ encodes all the information about how the mass of the graviton affects the observed spectrum today.
 The energy density spectrum is particularly useful because it can be directly compared to observational limits or detections of a stochastic background like those reported by NANOGrav.
 I believe most of the analysis done by researchers related to PTAs are actually on the energy density spectrum, or power spectrum, rather than the angular correlation from the overlap reduction function.
 There are subtle differences between the these various quantities, like energy density, power spectrum, power spectral density, the characteristic strain, etc. See [Moore 2014 [1408.0740]](https://arxiv.org/abs/1408.0740) for a very nice discussion of how all of these are related.
 Eq.
 29 is *especially* useful.

-In our work, we numerically solved the equation of motion for $\bar{h}_k(\tau)$ over a wide range of comoving momenta $k$, using the step-function mass model described earlier.
+In our work, we numerically solved the equation of motion for $$\bar{h}_k(\tau)$$ over a wide range of comoving momenta $$k$$, using the step-function mass model described earlier.
 In particular, we used the approximation of the transfer function from [Kuroyanagi et al. 2014 [1407.4785]](https://arxiv.org/abs/1407.4785).
-We then computed the corresponding energy density spectrum $\Omega_{\text{GW}}(f)$ evaluated today, where $f$ is the present-day frequency related to the comoving wavenumber by the usual redshifting relation:
+We then computed the corresponding energy density spectrum $$\Omega_{\text{GW}}(f)$$ evaluated today, where $$f$$ is the present-day frequency related to the comoving wavenumber by the usual redshifting relation:

 $$
 f = \frac{k}{2\pi a_0},
 $$

-with $a_0 = 1$.
+with $$a_0 = 1$$.

 For the subsequent analysis, we would like to know how this spectrum varies with different parameters.
 We plot the energy density as a function of the the model parameters:

-- the graviton mass during the massive phase ($m$),
+- the graviton mass during the massive phase ($$m$$),
-- the time when the mass decays to zero ($\tau_m$),
+- the time when the mass decays to zero ($$\tau_m$$),
-- and the inflationary Hubble parameter ($H_{\text{inf}}$).
+- and the inflationary Hubble parameter ($$H_{\text{inf}}$$).

 It looks something like this: (reproduced from Figure 2 of our paper):